 It is no surprise, then, that coronary artery disease—resulting in blocked coronary arteries (the main blood vessels supplying the heart with a constant supply of blood)—is a dangerous condition; and the unblocking of these arteries are key to one’s health and sometimes even survival itself.

-And, in modern interventional cardiology, a coronary angioplasty is an effective method of widening obstructed coronary arteries when an urgent situation calls for it.
+And, in modern interventional cardiology, a coronary angioplasty surgery is an effective method of widening obstructed coronary arteries when an urgent situation calls for it.

-If the flow of blood to the heart is obstructed due to a narrowed artery (caused by a buildup of cholesterol or plaque), it may result in chest pains, a warning sign to seek help immediately.
+If the flow of blood to the heart is obstructed due to a narrowed artery (caused by a buildup of cholesterol or plaque), it may result in chest pain, a warning sign to seek help immediately.

 In serious cases, a blood clot may form or the obstructed blood flow may worsen until the artery is completely blocked, resulting in a heart attack.